Something Happened To Oil At Exactly 1:41 PM On Tuesday

 See the Prince is, like Ron Burgundy, "kind of a big deal."
 You should Google him.

-So anyone who cares about oil should have been eyeballing the tape for the full readout from the interview, but apparently no one but me and some algos were, because when the headlines started to cross the wires, no one could immediately figure out why crude prices "suddenly" plunged.
-Take this headline from Bloomberg for instance:
+So, anyone who cares about oil should have been eyeballing the tape for the full readout from the interview, but apparently no one but me and some algos were, because when the headlines started to cross the wires, no one could immediately figure out why crude prices "suddenly" plunged.
+Take this headline from Bloomberg, for instance:

 - OIL QUICKLY DROPS BELOW $48, FALLING AS LOW AS $47.49